lzim/teampsd/resources/cheatsheets/mtl_how_demo_admin/README.md

 ![](https://github.com/lzim/teampsd/blob/master/resources/cheatsheets/mtl_how_demo_admin/demo_course_code.PNG)

 5. Click on "View Raw".
-This will download a copy of the file to your local computer.
+This will download a copy of the xlsx file to your local computer.
 Open it, add the course code, and save.

 ![](https://github.com/lzim/teampsd/blob/master/resources/cheatsheets/mtl_how_demo_admin/demo_course_code_view_raw.PNG)

 6. Click on Upload, then Upload file.
-Find the file you saved in the previous step and upload.
+Find the file you saved in the previous step and upload (**Note: Make sure the name of the file is still exactly "CourseCode.xlsx" or it will not work.**)
 ![](https://github.com/lzim/teampsd/blob/master/resources/cheatsheets/mtl_how_demo_admin/demo_upload_file.PNG)